TOTEM: Peer Mentoring Course

 • DRAGONS DEN: How do you want peer mentoring to look in YOUR school/youth group?

-The 2-day course will finish with a Dragons’ Den style activity, where the groups will work together to plan how they will implement peer mentoring within their school or youth group and pitch it to a panel of teachers/youth leaders/other young people.
+The 2-day course will finish with a Dragons’ Den style activity, where the groups will work together to plan how they will implement peer mentoring within their school or youth group and pitch it to a panel of teachers/youth leaders.

 School/Youth Group Requirements